Conformal foliations, K\"ahler twists and the Weinstein construction: The K ahler geometry of twists

 The projection maps $\pi_i:Z \to M_i,i=1,2$ are induced by the bundle projection maps $\pi_{P_i}:P_i \to M_i, i=1,2$.\\ (ii) follows by using Proposition \ref{tg} for the 3 foliations constructed above.
 Note that ``distinct'' here means $I_j\neq \pm I_k$ for all $1\leq j\neq k\leq 3$. \end{proof}

-\begin{rem} It is an open problem to determine the number of complex structures orthogonal w.r.t. a given Riemannian metric, see \cite{salamon}.
+\begin{rem} It is an open problem to determine the number of complex structures orthogonal with respect to a given Riemannian metric, see \cite{salamon}.
 Explicit examples were constructed on Lie groups, where this number is large, see \cite{joyce}. \end{rem}

 In the second class of examples below the geometric origin of the polarisation on the base $M$ is of a different nature.